wombleton/gitlaw-nz/acts/P/Policing Act 2008.md

     *   (c) omit a specified policing role.

-    (2) An Order in Council made under this section is a regulation for the purposes of the Regulations (Disallowance) Act 1989 and the Acts and Regulations Publication Act 1989\.
+    (2) An Order in Council made under this section is a legislative instrument and a disallowable instrument for the purposes of the [Legislation Act 2012][195] and must be presented to the House of Representatives under [section 41][196] of that Act.

     (3) An Order in Council made under subsection (1),---